 Preparation for confirmation, reception, and reaffirmation varies depending on each candidate’s age and background.
 The Church of the Apostles typically integrates special classes, youth group, adult education, sermon time, and private conversations to reach all those who seek to renew their faith as we prepare for every bishop’s visit.

-Please contact the church office or Fr Tim to discuss your personal circumstances or to receive more information!
+Finally, please contact the church office or Fr.
+Tim to discuss your personal circumstances or to receive more information!